dtrelogan/react-formstate/validationWiring.md

 ### preliminaries

-this is *not* a validation library per se, but it *wires up* validation, which in react is arguably just as valuable.
+this is *not* a validation library per se, but it *wires up* validation, which in react is just as valuable.

 you can do whatever you'd like in your validation functions but i'd suggest using [validator](/https://www.npmjs.com/package/validator).